 Merit Badge Counselors will receive the training code D76 by personally reviewing the Merit Badge Counselor Orientation pamphlet (attached to the Denver Area Council-Specific Merit Badge Counselor Information Form), and confirming to their District Advancement Chairperson, or other person(s) designated by their District Advancement Chairperson, that they have reviewed these training materials.
+Other resources are available

 Literature is primarily obtained from the local Scout Shop or at www.scouting.org/advancement.
 You’ll be most interested in purchasing your specific merit badge’s pamphlet, the same one the Scout will use to earn the merit badge.

 Yes, as long as you are qualified and approved for that merit badge to properly assess the Scout’s understanding of the subject matter and can knowledgeably test him on his requirements.
 In the Denver Area Council, merit badge counselors are limited to 15 merit badges.
 This is to ensure a quality merit badge program for the Scouts, approving and registering individuals who are experts in the merit badge topic.